challenge-project/challenge-doc/understanding-modification-scripts.md

 That's pretty much all Challenge API has to offer for Modifier Status.

 Defining progress also generates approximate remaining time of completion.
-You can read about it more (here).
-In the next chapters, you will be able to learn how to use these functions properly.
+In the next chapter, you will be able to learn how to use these functions properly.

 ## Advanced, perhaps handy information

 Scripting environment runs under class context called `CMlScript`.
-This class contains some hidden unofficial members and funtions which might be handy for you to use.
+This class contains some hidden unofficial members and functions which might be handy for you to use.
 > ??
 The script actually runs under two different subcontexts: `CMapEditorPluginLayer` and `CManiaAppTitleLayer`. `CMapEditorPluginLayer` runs when the modification is happening, `CManiaAppTitleLayer` runs when you're browsing scripts in Browser.
 Because one context doesn't have members of the other context, you shouldn't use any of the specialized members or functions from them, as that would crash scripts in one or another environment.